Why should I pursue a second major in studio art/design?

 How is the second major different from the BFA in Studio Art/Communication Design/Fashion Design?

-The second major is for non-art/design students who are interested in pursuing a secondary major in design or studio art, and has about half the total of Sam Fox School credits required of the BFA degrees.
+The second major is for non-art/design students who are interested in pursuing a second major in design or studio art, and involves about half of the total credits required for BFA degrees.

 How will this major help my future plans?